MediaArea/MediaConch/GlobalArchitecture.md

 #### File access using CLI

-To place a file into the checking system, a user may execute the CLI name file manually or they can asynchronously run the file and test for its readiness.
+To place a file into the checking system, a user may execute the CLI name file manually or they can asynchronously run the file and test it for readiness.
 If the files are passed in a batch format, the reports can be later retrieved by manually requesting updates from the Core.

 #### File access using GUI